-If you can’t find anyone around to take the Rooster, check for a local animal shelter.
+Check for a local animal shelter if you can’t find anyone around to take the Rooster.
 In our area, there is a local Lollipop farm that takes livestock.
 You can also google Farms that take Roosters near me too.

 Our typical option -Dinner

 Dinner.
 It’s one of the best parts of being a chicken farmer.
 You can eat them.
-Yes, it is a little bit of work, and it usually isn’t any fun to only do one bird.
-BUT here is an easy way to consider it.
+Yes, it is a bit of work, and it usually isn’t fun to do only one bird.
+But here is an easy way to consider it.

 If you haven’t checked our video on how we butcher our backyard chickens go here.

-Depending on what type of chicken breed it is, the meat may already be a little challenging.
+The meat may already be a little challenging, depending on the chicken breed.
 It’s better to butcher sooner than later.
-Unlike birds raised for meat, they won’t grow much more significantly to give you more meat; it will only make the meat more challenging.
+Unlike birds raised for meat, they won’t grow much more significantly to give you more meat; it will only make the meat tougher.

-You can put the chicken in your pressure cooker or slow cooker to get a nice texture.
-And put the bones to use- make your own bone broth.
+You can put the chicken in your pressure or slow cooker to get a nice texture.
+And put the bones to use- make your bone broth.

-Check out my recent Tiktok Video of our newest flock of chicks and guessing how many are Roosters( I still haven’t confirmed it yet!)
+Check out my recent Tiktok Video of our newest flock of chicks, and guess how many are Roosters( I still haven’t confirmed it yet!)

 If you are on the fence, here are some quick reasons I prefer to have a Rooster, and you can check out how vital a Rooster is when you free-range your flock here.

 Feathers – Okay, basically, they are pretty!
-Depending on what breed you have, the color ranges and feathers are gorgeous.
+The color ranges and feathers are gorgeous, depending on what breed you have.

 Chicks– When you have a Rooster, you can have chicks.
-So whether your hen is sitting on her eggs, and maybe you don’t want the hen too, or you incubate the eggs, you can have little chicks running around in no time.
+So whether your hen is sitting on her eggs, and maybe you don’t want the hen to, or incubate the eggs ( the incubator linked is the same one we use and love), you can have little chicks running around in no time.